dell/csm-docs/content/docs/replication/deployment/installation.md

 ```

 ### Installing CSM Replication Controller
-You can use one of the following methods to install CSM Replication Controller
+You can use one of the following methods to install CSM Replication Controller:
 * Using repctl
 * Installation script (Helm chart)

-We recommend using repctl for the installation as it simplifies the installation workflow.
+We recommend using repctl for the installation, as it simplifies the installation workflow.
 This process also helps configure `repctl`
 for future use during management operations.

 #### Using repctl
 Please follow the steps [here](../install-repctl) to install & configure Dell Replication Controller

 #### Using the installation script
-Repeat the following steps on all clusters where you want to configure replication
+Repeat the following steps on all clusters where you want to configure replication:

 ```shell
 git clone github.com/dell/csm-replication